nimaprmdi/quiz-app/README.md

 ## Theme development

 - Run `npm install` from the theme directory to install dependencies
-- Change local variables in the `/src/services/SpotifyServices.tsx` using the provided values from the spotify dashboard [https://developer.spotify.com/dashboard/](https://developer.spotify.com/dashboard/)
 - Run `npm start` and have fun

 ## License